MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/ltsc2024/install-ltsc-preview.md

 If you want to download and install the preview products from a shared folder from within your internal network, you can specify that location with the [SourcePath attribute](../office-deployment-tool-configuration-options.md#sourcepath-attribute-part-of-add-element).

-If you don’t want certain Office apps to be installed, such as Publisher, you can use the [ExcludeApp element](../office-deployment-tool-configuration-options.md#excludeapp-element).
+If you don’t want certain Office apps to be installed, you can use the [ExcludeApp element](../office-deployment-tool-configuration-options.md#excludeapp-element).

 ## Activate Office LTSC Preview

-There are special product keys to activate the preview versions of Office LTSC, Project 2021, and Visio 2021.
+There are special product keys to activate the preview versions of Office LTSC, Project 2024, and Visio 2024.
 You can use either Key Management Service (KMS) or Multiple Activation Key (MAK) to activate the preview products.

 > [!IMPORTANT]
 > - The special product keys for the preview products expired on January 17, 2022.